 ESF recognizes the diversity of faiths represented among the campus community and protects the rights of students to observe religious holy days according to their tradition.
-Students will be provided an opportunity to make up any exam or work requirements that may be missed due to a religious observance provided they give the instructor reasonable advance notification.
+Students will have an opportunity to make up work requirements missed due to a religious observance provided they give the instructor reasonable advance notification.